NAVICULAR BONE ANATOMY

 • An additional ossification center may be present

-• Can cause pain with footwear pressure
+• Can cause pain with footwear pressure on your foot

 • Tibialis posterior dysfunction: